Go Back

 1 cup heavy cream (or coconut cream for a dairy-free option)

-Pour in the diced tomatoes (with juices) and vegetable broth.
+Pour in the diced tomatoes (with their juices) and vegetable broth.
+Add sugar and dried oregano.
+Season with salt and pepper.
+Bring the mixture to a simmer.

-Add the dried oregano and sugar, stirring to combine.
+Add the fresh basil and balsamic vinegar, stirring to combine.
+Adjust seasoning if necessary.